-There’re also ethical issues associated with AI and automation.
-Research is providing some rules and principles being developed to address ethical considerations for both human and machine safety.
-Evidence and insights in this emerging field must feed into UK’s policy-making approaches as well as organisational practices.
+AI and automation raise various ethical issues, including for human safety and data protection.
+Rules and principles are being developed to address such ethical considerations.
+Evidence and insights in this emerging field must feed into UK’s policy-making approaches and organisational practices.